 \section{Acknowledgements}

-The authors are grateful to Dibyendu Das, Mustansir Barma, and Kabir Ramola for insighful discussions.
+The authors thank Dibyendu Das, Mustansir Barma, and Kabir Ramola for enlightening discussions.
 P.K. and V.C. thank Sayan Maity for help in preparing a supplementary figure.
 V.C. acknowledges financial support from IISER Pune and DST/SERB under the project grant CRG/2021/007824 and MHRD for Stars grant MoE-STARS/STARS-2/2023-0909.
-P.J. acknowledges DST INSPIRE fellowship for funding this project and P.S.M. gratefully acknowledges UGC for research fellowship.
-The support and the resources provided by PARAM Shivay Facility under the National Supercomputing Mission, Government of India at the Indian Institute of Technology, Varanasi are gratefully acknowledged by all authors.
+P.J. acknowledges the DST INSPIRE fellowship for funding this project and P.S.M. gratefully acknowledges UGC for research fellowship.
+The support and resources provided by the PARAM Shivay Facility under the National Supercomputing Mission, Government of India, at the Indian Institute of Technology, Varanasi, are gratefully acknowledged by all authors.
 S M thanks DST-SERB (ANRF) India, CRG/2021/006945 and MTR/2021/000438 for financial support.
-P. J., P.S.M. and S.M. also thank the Centre for Computing and Information Services at IIT (BHU), Varanasi.
+P. J., P.S.M., and S.M. also thank the Center for Computing and Information Services at IIT (BHU), Varanasi.